SIGPLAN/SIGPLAN.github.io/Highlights.md

   for consideration by the full committee.

-- **Community**: Any SIGPLAN member may nominate a paper appearing in one of six flagship SIGPLAN conferences (see the list above) by emailing their nominations to the Highlights Committee Chair.
+- **Community**: Any SIGPLAN member may nominate a paper appearing in one of six flagship SIGPLAN conferences (from the list above) by emailing their nominations to the Highlights Committee Chair.
   Authors may not nominate their own papers.